|

 And then at another point in my life, I was an art student, and I can remember seriously questioning whether it was worth painting at all if I weren't Leonardo or Picasso, if I were less than perfect.
 That sense of playfulness and curiosity that children have so naturally, enjoying the simplicity of being, gets overshadowed by this attempt to make something out of me, to make "me" into a successful me.

-Very often when we come to spirituality, even when it's supposedly all about waking up from this story of me, it morphs into it's own new version of this same story, focused now on how successfully I'm waking up, how well I'm meditating, whether I'm enlightened or not.
-Oddly enough, this me that we're so concerned about may be nothing more than a kind of mirage or mental image, the central character in a movie story generated by thought and imagination, nothing real at all.
+Very often when we come to spirituality, even when it's supposedly all about waking up from this story of me, it morphs into its own new version of this same story, focused now on how successfully I'm waking up, how well I'm meditating, whether I'm enlightened or not.
+Oddly enough, this me that we're so concerned about may be nothing more than a kind of mirage or mental image, the central character in a movie story generated by thought and imagination accompanied by a changing cloud of sensations in the body, nothing substantial or persisting at all.

 How can we find out?
 Is it possible to wake up from this mental mirage, this entrancement in thought?
 What is it that would wake up?
 Is it "me"?
 Or is it something else?